Quasi-maximum Likelihood Inference for Linear Double Autoregressive Models: Simulation experiments

-where the innovations $\{\eta_t\}$ are defined as in the first experiment. $\{\eta_t\}$ are standardized with mean zero and $\var(\eta_t)=1$ to evaluate the BIC$_1$, while $\{\eta_t\}$ are standardized with median zero and $E(|\eta_t|)=1$ to evaluate the BIC$_2$.
-Three sample sizes, $n= 100,200$ and 500, are considered, and 1000 replications are generated for each sample size.
-The BIC$_1$ in \eqref{BIC-G-QMLE} and BIC$_2$ in \eqref{BIC-E-QMLE} are employed to select the order $p$ with $p_{\max}=5$.
-As a result, the underfitted, correctly selected and overfitted models by BIC$_i$ for $i=1$ or 2 correspond to $\widehat{p}_{in}$ being 1, 2 and greater than 2, respectively.
-Table \ref{tableBIC} provides the percentages of underfitting, correct selection and overfitting cases by BIC$_1$ and BIC$_2$.
-It can be seen that, both BICs select the correct model in most of the replications when the sample size is as small as $n = 100$, and their performance gets better when the sample size increases.
-Moreover, in terms of different distributions for the innovation $\eta_t$, the BIC$_1$ performs best when $\eta_t$ follows the normal distribution while the BIC$_2$ performs best when $\eta_t$ follows the Laplace distribution, especially for small sample sizes.
-This is as expected since the G-QMLE reduces to the MLE if $\eta_t$ is normally distributed while the E-QMLE reduces to the MLE if $\eta_t$ follows the Laplace distribution, and thus no model misspecifications appear in deriving the BIC$_1$ and BIC$_2$ respectively for these two cases.
-In addition, due to the inferior performance of the G-QMLE when $\eta_t$ follows the Student's $t_3$ distribution, BIC$_1$ accordingly performs the worst in this situation.
+and the innovations $\{\eta_t\}$ are defined as in the first experiment.
+We consider three sample sizes, $n= 300,500$, and 1000, and generate 1000 replications for each sample size.
+The BIC in \eqref{BIC-E-QMLE} and BIC$^G$ in Remark \ref{remark-BIC-of-GQMLE} are employed to select the order $p$ with $p_{\max}=5$.
+As a result, the underfitted, correctly selected, and overfitted models by BIC (or BIC$^G$) correspond to $\widehat{p}_{n}$ (or $\widehat{p}_{n}^G$) being 1, 2, and greater than 2, respectively.

+Table \ref{tableBIC} provides the percentages of underfitting, correct selection, and overfitting cases by the BIC and BIC$^G$.
+Both BICs select the correct model in most of the replications when the sample size is as small as $n = 300$, and their performance improves as the sample size increases.
+Moreover, in terms of different distributions for the innovation $\eta_t$, the BIC in \eqref{BIC-E-QMLE} performs best when $\eta_t$ follows the Laplace distribution, whereas the BIC$^G$ performs best when $\eta_t$ follows the normal distribution, especially for small sample sizes.
+This is expected, because the E-QMLE reduces to the MLE if $\eta_t$ follows the Laplace distribution, whereas the G-QMLE reduces to the MLE if $\eta_t$ is normally distributed.
+Thus, no model misspecifications appear when deriving the BIC and BIC$^G$, respectively, for these two cases.
+In addition, owing to the inferior performance of the G-QMLE when $\eta_t$ follows the Student's $t_3$ distribution, BIC$^G$ performs worst in this situation.
+We also consider other innovation distributions for both BICs in Section S1 of the Supplementary Material; the findings support those reported above.